 - Ability to process and implement creative feedback

-- Reliable transportation at least twice per week
+- Reliable transportation as needed to attend meetings and events and other in-person engagements least twice per week (if needed)

 - Ability to be highly organized and efficient